 Special editions came and went, and some models were quietly dropped before the current F55 MINI arrived in 2004.
 Predictably, it’s bigger than ever and comes with the option of five doors.
 Thankfully, the range has been trimmed, with only the Hatchback, Convertible, Clubman and Countryman models remaining.

-Bringing the story right up-to-date, a new fully-electric MINI will be added to the range in 2019, with production handled at Plant Oxford.
-Cars have been spotted undergoing testing in the Austrian Alps and the MINI Electric is expected to launch as part of the company’s 60th anniversary celebrations.
-This could be one of the biggest things to happen to the EV segment in years.
+Bringing the story right up-to-date, a new fully-electric MINI joins the range in 2019, with production handled at Plant Oxford.
+The MINI Electric is expected to launch as part of the company’s 60th anniversary celebrations, sporting 120 miles of range and quirky EV looks.
+Joining it at the other end of the spectrum soon will be the hardcore 300hp+ GP variant…

 Happy 60th, Mini